Articles about Jesus Christ

 Jesus' Final Human Thoughts (Part One)

-Summary: "While [Jesus] was being tortured, hated, and crucified, was He 'thinking' of all the dirty sins for which He was dying?" asked a correspondent of John Plunkett.
-He replies in the negative, showing from the Bible that Jesus' thoughts were elsewhere—and more constructively—engaged.
+Summary: "While [Jesus] was being tortured, hated, and crucified, was He 'thinking' of all the dirty sins for which He was dying?" asked a correspondent.
+The Bible shows that Jesus' thoughts were elsewhere—and more constructively—engaged.

 Jesus' Final Human Thoughts (Part Two)

 Summary: What was Jesus thinking about during His last hours as a human?
 It seems highly unlikely that our pure and sinless Savior spent much time thinking about our sins.
-John Plunkett examines the gospel accounts to explore what Jesus knew about His suffering, death, and resurrection, as well as His relationship with the Father.
+The gospel accounts reveal what Jesus knew about His suffering, death, and resurrection, as well as His relationship with the Father.

 Power Belongs to God (Part One)